 Here’s what that means: USB asynchronous audio works by having the DAC send feedback values back to the host telling it how many audio samples to deliver per USB frame.
 At Full Speed USB, frames are 1ms apart.
 At 48kHz, the correct answer is “send me 48 samples per frame.”
 The DX5 II was saying “send me 63 samples per frame.”
 Off by about 31%.

-The driver dutifully complied and sent 63 samples/frame to a DAC that was only consuming 48/frame.
-The hardware buffer filled up ~31% faster than it drained, overflowed, dropped samples, refilled, repeat.
-On a millisecond timescale.
+So the driver just… did what the device asked.
+Sent 63 samples/frame to a DAC that was only consuming 48/frame.
+Buffer fills up 31% faster than it drains, overflows, drops samples, refills, repeat.
+Every millisecond.
 That’s the crackling.

 Why macOS Works and Linux Doesn’t